ZzMzaw/zzmzaw.github.io/content/posts/2024-07-14_first_post/index.md

 <https://www.getzola.org/documentation/themes/installing-and-using-themes/>
 - How to configure tabi:\
 <https://welpo.github.io/tabi/blog/mastering-tabi-settings/>
-- How to host a Zola website on Github Pages:\
+- How to host a Zola website on GitHub Pages:\
 <https://www.getzola.org/documentation/deployment/github-pages/>

 All the information above makes setting a website similar to the one you're reading pretty straightforward.

-Instead of rewritting what is already well written, I'll just explain how I ended up using Zola and tabi.
+Instead of rewriting what is already well written, I'll just explain how I ended up using Zola and tabi.

-I really appreciate Rust [^2] programming language and I decided to look for an Rust-based FOSS [^3] SSG.
+I really appreciate Rust [^2] programming language and I decided to look for a Rust-based FOSS [^3] SSG.

 Zola was the first hit of my search.
 It is not only FOSS but has also all the features I am looking for: multilingual, syntax highlighting, tags and shortcodes.

 I played with Hugo (<https://gohugo.io/>) a few years ago and tried to create my own theme.
-This was so time consuming that I gave up on both the theme and the blog...
+This was so time-consuming that I gave up on both the theme and the blog...

 I started to look around Zola's themes in order to avoid doing the same mistake twice.